eric-taylor-geo/sea-ice/readme.md

   `pip install .`

-5. seaice is now installed and can be used in your mcsim conda environment using:
+5. seaice is now installed and can be used in your seaice conda environment using:

   `import seaice`